iffy/generalconference/data/eng/1971-10/005-the-purpose-of-life-to-be-proved/text.md

-# The Purpose of Life: To Be Proved
+# The Purpose of Life:To Be Proved

 My dear brothers and sisters, I stand before you with a humble heart.
 I am grateful for the privilege of attending this semiannual conference and have